B2B teams can report campaign activity and still fail to become a remembered option when a buying cycle opens.

 They're seeking out durable, long-term associations.
 Because when a buying cycle finally opens, the vendors who get seriously considered are the ones people already remember.

 This is the quiet power of brand.
-And right now, it’s the most undervalued lever in B2B.
+And right now, it’s an undervalued lever in B2B.

 14% of marketing leaders in our Wynter survey said in-person events were their top-performing brand marketing initiative.
 Real-life conversations, happening in real time with actual humans.